samelyuk/volvo-rti-retrofit/README.md

 - Android Auto Wireless
 - Original display via serial video
 - Opening and closing the display using buttons Enter+Back.
-- Changing the display brightness, using buttons Next+Yes/No.
+- Change the display brightness using buttons Next+Yes/No.
 - The buttons on the steering wheel, including RTI buttons.
+- Rear camera

 ## Future works:
-- Add the rear camera
 - Add OBD info
 - Add a small battery to maintain power during engine startup
+- A better case for all the components

 # Table of Contents
 1. [Connection Overview](#connection-overview)